reactjs/react.dev/content/tutorial/tutorial.md

 ### Why Immutability Is Important

 In the previous code example, we suggested that you use the `.slice()` operator to create a copy the `squares` array to modify instead of modifying the existing array.
-We'll now discuss immutability and why it is an important concept to learn.
+We'll now discuss immutability and why immutability is important to learn.

 There are generally two methods for changing data.
 The first method is to *mutate* the data by directly changing the data's values.
 The second method is to replace the data with a new copy which has the desired changes.